vesoft-inc/nebula-importer/README.md

 :VID
 123,
 "hash(""Math"")",
-"uuid(""English"")"
+"hash(""English"")"
 ```

-In the `:VID` column, in addition to the common integer values (such as 123), you can also use the two built-in functions `hash` and `uuid` to automatically generate the VID for the vertices (for example, hash("Math")).
+In the `:VID` column, in addition to the common integer values (such as 123), you can also use the two built-in function `hash` to automatically generate the VID for the vertices (for example, hash("Math")).

 > **NOTE**: The double quotes (") are escaped in the CSV file.
 For example, `hash("Math")` must be written as `"hash(""Math"")"`.